WHAT WE DO

 We hope the following facts will be useful to editors;

-The BRIT 2021 Challenge will be an inclusive (adaptive sport) mental health, fitness and wellbeing challenge to fundraise, create wider young adult engagement and raise positive awareness of mental health and suicide prevention.
+The BRIT Challenge is an inclusive (adaptive sport) mental health, fitness and wellbeing challenge to fundraise, create wider young adult engagement and raise positive awareness of mental health and suicide prevention.

-We hope our advice to set up a BRIT 2021 Challenge Coordination Group will ensure that universities and colleges will assist in providing their student unions and students with resources to promote their campaign, increase participation and successfully reach fundraising targets.
+We hope our advice to set up a BRIT Challenge Coordination Group will ensure that universities and colleges will assist in providing their Students' Unions and students with resources to promote their campaign, increase participation and successfully reach fundraising targets.

 Raising awareness through social media platforms will be crucial with current restrictions and so many students and staff working remotely.
 We have provided brand guidelines and an asset bank to assist with promoting your campaign to raise awareness and funds.